Dave & Jamie

 We invite you to listen each month for a different ministry opportunity and to join us in praying for their mission to help and serve in our communities.
 We also believe that God may draw you to volunteer.
-Ministry of the Week is a y program hosted by KSLT/KLMP & The Point.
+Ministry of the Month is a program hosted by KSLT/KLMP & The Point.
 This feature shares the stories of local ministries that are making a positive impact in our community.

 We encourage you to become involved and make a difference through serving and sharing.

 To read about the current ministry, or for further information, visit the Ministry of the Month's Website